 Provides funds to bring a first mortgage current and to pay other housing-related costs, such as taxes and insurance, if included in the mortgage payment, related to a period of forbearance, delinquency, or up to the maximum per household assistance cap of the lesser of $50,000.
 Note: PAHAF does not cover payments for principal reductions on completed loan modifications or partial claims.
 PAHAF also does not cover balloon payments.

 Forward Mortgage Payment

-Provides forward payment assistance for up to 6 months or until the maximum per household assistance cap of the lesser of $30,000.
+Provides forward payment assistance for up to 6 months or until the maximum per household assistance cap of the lesser of $50,000.
 This program is now available as a standalone option – mortgage reinstatement is not required to qualify.
-To qualify for forward mortgage payment assistance, homeowners must have a debt to housing expense ratio of 40% or more.
+As a standalone option, mortgage payments cannot be delinquent to be eligible.
+To qualify for forward mortgage payment assistance, homeowners must have a debt to housing expense ratio of 30% or more.
 Income documentation will be required for forward paying mortgage assistance.

 - $5,000 for delinquent homeowner/condominium fees

 Provides funds to resolve delinquent payments for utility services, including electric, heating/fuel, water, and/or sewer bills, and other related utility costs, particularly for those utility bills where no program currently exists in the Commonwealth, and that there is imminent loss of utility disconnection, liens, possible foreclosure, or homeowner displacement.
 Utility assistance may be available in combination with mortgage reinstatement and mortgage payment assistance or as a standalone option for homeowners without a mortgage.
 The maximum utility assistance is capped at $10,000.